 - Color – The mole is not one solid color.
 Rather, it can be different shades of light or dark brown, black, white or red.

-- Evolving – The mole changes in size or color.
+- Evolving – The mole changes in size, shape, or color.

 In addition, skin cancer symptoms include irritation or bleeding.